scline6/FPSlicer/README.md

 Here is a screenshot of FPSlicer running on a desktop computer.
 The tablet in the left half of the view window moves with the first-person.
 First-person movement is controlled with arrow keys.
 In the view below, I came around the the other side of the table and picked a perspective that shows the door and ceiling too.

 ![FPSlicer](https://github.com/scline6/FPSlicer/blob/master/FPSlicerDemoImage1.png?raw=true)

+I doubt there will be a lot of people interested in proof-of-concept code like this.
+But if you are, please let me know and I can help you get started.